 "I'm twenty-two, Richard, but Darôk is also twenty-eight; that's quite a difference in ages and he is from another country and culture."

-"You know what they say about forbidden fruit, Marci, it is more interesting when it is foreign?"
+"You know what they say about forbidden fruit, Marceline, it is more interesting when it is foreign?"

-"That was fortunate for him, Marci, finding a lovely girlfriend and possible life mate while on business.
+"That was fortunate for him, Marceline, finding a lovely girlfriend and possible life mate while on business.
 Did he meet her in Romania or in Europe somewhere?"

 "Even a lumber town like Redwoodville, amongst forest-covered mountains?"

-"Why yes of course, Marci my dear.
+"Why yes of course, Marceline my dear.
 Even here…I mean… it could happen anywhere."

-Marci, took a chance that Richard understood what she meant by her remark, and kissed him on his cheek.
+Marceline, took a chance that Richard understood what she meant by her remark, and kissed him on his cheek.
 It was a light peck just to say, 'I love you' but not much more than that.
-Marci figured that if she was going to be embarrassed and red faced it should be worth something.
+Marceline figured that if she was going to be embarrassed and red faced it should be worth something.